 Barbora Baďurová has been working at the Department of Ethical and Civic Education at Matej Bel University in Banská Bystrica since 2012, currently at the position of lecturer and deputy head of department.
 Her publications and research activities are focused on environmental ethics and ethical education.
 She had a chance to undertake several study, research or lecture stays abroad, especially in Finland, Poland, Portugal, Ireland and Austria.
 She is or was involved in several research projects of the department oriented on ethics: KEGA (deputy of project leader), VEGA, APVV, Visegrad fund (project leader), and Erasmus+.
 Her teaching focuses especially on ethics, practical ethics, history of ethical theories, and environmental ethics.

-Zoran Kojčić holds MA degrees in philosophy and Croatian philology from the University of Osijek, Croatia.
+Zoran Kojčić holds MA degrees in philosophy and Croatian philology from the University of Osijek, Croatia and received his PhD degree in Philosophy from Sofia University, Bulgaria.
 He is an author, a certified philosophical counsellor and a board member of the association Petit Philosophy.
 Zoran works as a coordinator on several philosophical projects and as a school teacher.
 He regularly participates in international conferences and publishes papers on the philosophy of education and philosophical practice.
-He is a PhD candidate in philosophy at Sofia University in Bulgaria.

 Rolf Roew teaches ethics, philosophy, physical education, and english at Gymnasium Weilheim.
 After heading the ethics department at the ISB (State Institute for School Quality and Educational Research) in Munich he has been working for the Bavarian Ministry of Education as their senior advisor for ethics at Bavarian gymnasiums since 2006.
 In this capacity he trains teachers, gives lectures and serves as head or member of committees and project groups.
 He has co-authored an introduction into the teaching of ethics (Einführung in die Fachdidaktik des Ethikunterrichts) and has published a number of articles regarding the teaching of ethics and philosophy.
 His current focus is on competence- and action-oriented methods of teaching, in particular on the basis of recent social-psychological research.